michael2012z/BitBible/markdown/KJV/files/2Chr.md

 8. And Solomon said unto God, Thou hast shewed great mercy unto David my father, and hast made me to reign in his stead.

-9. Now, O Lord God, let thy promise unto David my father be established: for thou hast made me king over a people like the dust of the earth in multitude.like…: Heb. much as the dust of the earth
+9. Now, O Lord God, let thy promise unto David my father be established: for thou hast made me king over a people like the dust of the earth in multitude.

 10. Give me now wisdom and knowledge, that I may go out and come in before this people: for who can judge this thy people, that is so great?